mosparo/python-api-client/README.md

 #### `has_issues()`: bool

-Returns True, if there were verification issues.
+Returns `True` if there were verification issues.

 #### `get_issues()`: list